-The latter is connected to the air lines running from the primary and secondary air tanks, as shown on the pneumatic system diagram provided in the technical publication box.
+The latter is connected to the air lines running from the primary and secondary air tanks, as shown on the pneumatic system diagram provided in the technical publications box.
 The vehicle should never be set in motion until the buzzer alarm and warning lights turn off, i.e. when air pressure registers at least 66 psi (455 kPa).
 Moreover, if pressure drops below 66 psi (455 kPa), the "Low air pressure" warning lights will turn on, and the "Low air pressure" buzzer will sound.
 Stop the vehicle immediately, determine and correct the cause(s) of pressure loss.
 Check the gauges regularly with an accurate test gauge.
 Replace the gauge with a new unit if there is a difference of 4 psi (27 kPa) or more in the reading.

-AIR FILTER/DRYER
+7. AIR FILTER/DRYER

-FIGURE 5: HALDEX AIR FILTER DRYER
+FIGURE 5: BENDIX AD-9 AIR FILTER/DRYER

 The air filter/dryer is located in front of rear wheelhousing above drive axle (Fig. 1 & 5).
 Its purpose is to remove moisture that could damage the air system before the air enters the system reservoir.
 The air filter/dryer also filters the air to remove dirt, compressor oil, and other contaminants that can damage the system.
 Change cartridge every 100,000 miles (160 000 km) or once every two years, whichever comes first.
 The air dryer may be purged for maintenance purposes using the remote drain valve located in the engine compartment and accessible through the engine compartment R.H. side door.
 The valve is positioned close to the door hinge (Fig. 2).
-The air filter/dryer has a built-in governor to maintain the system between 108 and 123 psig.

-Maintenance and repair information is supplied in the applicable booklet annexed to this section.
+Maintenance and repair information are supplied in the applicable booklet annexed to this section under reference "Service Data Sheet SD-08-2412".